quietmeteor/Writeups/Kiba/Kiba.md

 ![version](getcap.png)

 Well... as we can see there's one ".hackmeplease" folder so i guess we'll check that...
-We can see that we have all needed permission on that file, and it's also owned by root!
+We can see that we have all needed permission on that file and also a "cap_setuid+ep" that means we can change our UID!
 Exploiting it is easy, we'll use that file to spawn a shell as root by using python:

 >./python3 -c 'import os; os.setuid(0); os.system("/bin/bash")'